Hyperloop001/Chamber-Crawler-3000/README.md

 20 enemies are spawned per floor (this number does not include dragons).
 Every chamber is equally likely to spawn any particular monster (similarly for floor tiles).

-We require that generation happens in the following order: player character location, stairway location, potions, gold, enemies.
-This is to allow us to more easily evaluate that your random generation is correctly implemented.

 Note that multiple objects (enemies, gold, and potions) cannot occupy the same cell on the game board.
 That is, no two objects can ever occupy the same space.
 The one exception to this is the case of gold.
 Typically, when a player character walks over gold, it is picked up.
 The exception to this is if the gold is associated with a still alive dragon; in this case, the player simply walks over the gold, without picking it.
 When the PC attempts to move on to a stairway, the next level is instead generated and displayed, with the PC spawning in a random position on the new level.

-Items and enemies should only ever spawn on a floor tile and never in a doorway, passage, or the stairs leading down to the next floor.

 ##### Combat
 By default, all enemies except for Merchants and Dragons are hostile to the player character.
 If the player